Sam Nunberg: Early life and education

 Nunberg was born to a Jewish family; his mother was a corporate attorney at Wachtell, Lipton and his father was a real estate attorney who worked with Trump attorney Gerald Schrager.
-He attended the Ramaz School an independent co-educational Modern Orthodox Jewish prep school in the Upper East Side neighborhood of Manhattan.
-He graduated with a BA in History, with a senior thesis titled Re-Analyzing the Historiography of the Effects of Dollar Diplomacy, from McGill University in 2004, where he competed globally with the McGill Debating Union.
+He attended the Ramaz School an independent co-educational Modern Orthodox Jewish prep school on the Upper East Side of Manhattan.
+He graduated from McGill University in 2004 with a BA in history, with a senior thesis titled '"Re-Analyzing the Historiography of the Effects of Dollar Diplomacy".
+While at McGill, he competed globally with the McGill Debating Union.
 He attended Touro Law Center on Long Island, New York, from 2007 to 2009, graduating in 2009, and was admitted to the New York state bar in 2013.

 Career

 While volunteering for the Mitt Romney 2008 presidential campaign, Nunberg met and was recruited by attorney Jay Sekulow to volunteer at the American Center for Law & Justice in an attempt to stop the construction of the Park51 mosque.
 While volunteering there he met political operative Roger Stone, whom he has described as his mentor and "surrogate father".

-Nunberg began working for Trump, as a political and public affairs consultant, in 2011, after Trump decided not to run for president in 2012.
+Nunberg began working for Trump as a political and public affairs consultant in 2011, after Trump decided not to run for president in 2012.
 Nunberg assisted in the writing of Trump's 2011 speech at the Conservative Political Action Conference.

-In February 2014 Nunberg was fired by Trump after he arranged a BuzzFeed interview that ended up being highly critical of Trump; the headline was "36 Hours on The Fake Campaign Trail with Donald Trump."
+In February 2014 Nunberg was fired by Trump after he arranged a BuzzFeed interview that was highly critical of Trump; the headline was "36 Hours on The Fake Campaign Trail with Donald Trump."
 Nunberg was rehired in April 2014 and was Trump's first full time hire for the Donald Trump for President 2016 Campaign; he was let go in December for undisclosed reasons.
-In February 2015 he was once again rehired by Trump, as a communications adviser for the Trump campaign, but was let go, shortly thereafter, by then-campaign manager Corey Lewandowski.
+In February 2015 he was once again rehired by Trump as a communications adviser for the campaign, but was let go shortly thereafter by campaign manager Corey Lewandowski.

 Nunberg was rehired for a fourth time by the campaign in April 2015; between then and the beginning of July he was paid $85,139 by the campaign.
 Nunberg, along with Stone, helped prepare Trump for the first Republican debate, on August 6, 2015.
 Nunberg left the campaign in August, 2015 after continued tensions with Lewandowski.
 In March 2016 Nunberg endorsed Senator Ted Cruz for president, saying that Trump "does not have a coherent political ideology."

 In July 2016 Trump sued Nunberg for $10 million, accusing Nunberg of violating a confidentiality agreement by leaking information to the New York Post.
 In a legal response, Nunberg said that Trump might have illegally funneled corporate money into the campaign.
 Trump and Nunberg settled their legal dispute in August 2016.